Medically reviewed by Drugs.com. Last updated on May 25, 2022.

 When to see a doctor

-If you have a mild case of trichinosis with no symptoms, you might not need medical attention.
-If you notice gastrointestinal problems or muscle pain and swelling about a week after eating pork or wild-animal meat, talk to your doctor.
+If you have a mild case of trichinosis with no symptoms, you might not need medical care.
+If you have digestive problems or muscle pain and swelling about a week after eating pork or wild-animal meat, talk to your health care provider.

 Risk factors for trichinosis include: